GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

    :align: center
    :alt: Adding data

 6. The ``DEA Surface Reflectance (Sentinel-2)`` product will now be added to the "workbench" on the left of the screen.
 At this point, satellite data may not display on the map - this may be because there were no Sentinel-2 images captured over this location on the select day.
 To filter our satellite data to all images captured at this location, click ``Filter by location``, then click on the map.
+You will see the filter applied in blue in the workbench on the left.

 .. figure:: /_static/DEA_maps/dea_maps_6.jpg
    :align: center